 Liberation Tea and Anti-Oppressive Practice Skills Group

-Are you a justice seeker who would like more tools, support, community, and mentorship in your anti-oppressive humyn service work?
+Are you a justice seeker who would like more tools, support, community, and mentorship in your anti-oppressive human service work?

-Liberation Tea is a gathering for Portland-based social workers (and other humyn service workers) to meet in supportive community with the opportunity to learn, practice and develop skillfulness and fluency in justice-centered practice.
+Liberation Tea is a gathering for Portland-based social workers to meet in supportive community with the opportunity to learn, practice and develop skillfulness and fluency in justice-centered practice.